 - Possess or use a controlled substance, marijuana, or a prescription drug in a manner prohibited.

 Engaging in misconduct can result in a referral to the Dean of Students Office.
-If found responsible for misconduct, students are subject to sanction.
-Sanctions can include probation and educational referrals designed to assist students.
+Students found responsible for misconduct are asigned sanctions, which can include probation and educational referrals designed to assist students.
 Serious or repeated misconduct can result in removal from the residence halls, suspension, and expulsion from UNT.

-Students seeking assistance with concerns about alcohol or other drugs are encouraged to talk with an RA, hall director, or other employee.
-The Substance Abuse Resource Center (SARC) provides evidence-based individual, group, and environmental-level education regarding alcohol and other drug use.
+Students seeking assistance with concerns about alcohol or other drugs are encouraged to talk with an RA, Community Director, or other employee.
+The Substance Use Resource & Education Center provides evidence-based individual, group, and environmental-level education regarding alcohol and other drug use.
 Counseling and Testing can provide confidential counseling, assistance and support to students with alcohol and other drug concerns.
 The Student Health and Wellness Center provides confidential medical and psychiatric services.

 For more information on UNT’s programs, services, and policies relating to alcohol and other drugs, please review UNT’s Drug Free Schools and Communities Act Biennial Report.